Abdokacimi/Twitter_Streaming_Kafka_Spark/README.md

 ## Install requirments

-* Python version 3.7 (Otherwise will not be able to use KafkaUtils sub-module)
+* Python version 3.7 (Otherwise you will not be able to use KafkaUtils sub-module)
 * pyspark version 2.4.5
 * kafka-python Client
 * kafka_2.12-3.0.0.tgz